serhanzengin/Spotify-Popularity-Prediction/README.md

 Dataset

 The dataset used for training and evaluation consists of a curated collection of songs with their corresponding popularity scores on Spotify.
 The dataset is preprocessed to handle missing values and normalize feature scales.
+This dataset contains songs by artists who have been in the Spotify Top 50 list in the last 3 years.

 Model Architecture

 The model is built using a combination of traditional machine learning algorithms.
 It is designed to learn relationships between song features and popularity scores.
+CatBoost has been chosen as the final model due to its state-of-the-art results and ease of use.